goat-sdk/goat/python/src/adapters/smolagents/README.md

 ))

 # --- Import Smolagents and the GOAT Adapter ---
-from smolagents import CodeAgent, HfApiModel from goat_adapters.smolagents import get_smolagents_tools
+from smolagents import OpenAIServerModel, ToolCallingAgent from goat_adapters.smolagents import get_smolagents_tools

 # --- Generate Smolagents Tools from GOAT ---